MahirMahbub/Covic-19-Trend-Bangladesh/README.md

 Now we classify based on countries of similar weather.
-2% toleration has been taken into account during considering weather similarity.
+2% toleration has been taken into account during considering weather similarity(http://www.codeminders.com/).
 Countries are:
 ## Country/Region